ICRAR/daliuge/docs/dataflow.rst

 compute task in the dataflow model has opened up new (e.g. parallelism) opportunities that are previously masked by "artificial" control flow imposed by applications or programmers.
-A similar example is the Make tool, where the programmer focuses on defining each target and its dependencies.
+A similar example is the Make tool, where the programmer focuses on defining each target and its dependencies.
 The burden of exploring parallelism to efficiently execute many individual compiling tasks in a correct order lies within the responsibility of the Make utility.